RTC Pi setup on Raspberry Pi OS

 Step 4: Once you have installed I2C check that the RTC Pi has been detected using:

-sudo i2cdetect -y 0 (if using v1 Raspberry Pi or)
+sudo i2cdetect -y 0 # (if using Raspberry Pi 1A or 1B or)

-sudo i2cdetect -y 1 (if using v2 Raspberry Pi)
+sudo i2cdetect -y 1 # (if using Raspberry Pi 2 or later)

 The RTC Pi should appear on channel 68 as shown in the screen shot below.
 If the RTC Pi does not appear check that the battery is installed correctly and is fully charged:

 Step 5: Edit config.txt to add the following: dtoverlay=i2c-rtc,ds1307

 Step 6: Add the module to /etc/modules: